Protect yourself from price spikes and pay a stable energy rate each month for the initial term of your plan.

 The rate outlines your electricity price per kilowatt-hour, which stays the same for the length of your plan contract.
 The rate does not include charges from your local utility that may be added to cover delivering electricity to your home.

 When you sign up for an electricity plan, your start date depends on when your local utility reads your meter.
 Your service will usually start on the next meter read date after your enrollment is finalized.
 Different utilities have different meter reading schedules, so check with your utility for details.

 This plan is a fixed-rate plan.
 Fixed-rate plans offer a stable energy price that will stay the same for the term length of your plan, protecting you from possible price spikes.

 You can sign up by clicking the "Select Plan" button above.
-If you're moving to a new address, just use the address of your new home to fill out your service address information.
-If you're switching from another electricity provider, we'll them know about your switch.
+If you are moving to a new address, just fill out your service address information for your new home.
+If you are switching suppliers, we will notify your current supplier of your switch.

 *Offer valid for new residential customers in Ohio only.
 Green energy plans are supported 100% by Renewable Energy Certificates (RECs) that are purchased and retired in an amount sufficient to match your annual consumption.
 RECs are a tradeable, non-tangible energy commodity in the United States that represents proof that 1 megawatt-hour (MWh) of electricity was generated from an eligible renewable energy resource like biomass, hydro, solar or wind.
 Please see your Terms of Service for more information.